deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
+* test if on form then logout from other tab than post form for ajax and non ajax and may need fix??? verify flash scope
 * start an actual multi-homed project
 * write http2 tests for server
 * write http2 tests for client
 * flow control test cases on http client
 * error test cases http client
 * flow control server test?  client may cover that same code
-* error test case on server http2 and then try H2Test
+* error test cases on server http2 and then try H2Test
-* bootstrap modal tag making ajax example very concise
+* enhanced pulldown menus
+  * enum in menu
+  * child database beans with id
+  * any other ones
 * tests on whitespace issues on tags and formatting so we can isolate the differences
 * look into 1.8 second test TestAjaxHibernate.testNotFoundInSubRoute....odd that it took 1.8 seconds.
 I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.
 * create api / REST method so webserver can be used as api